 A lathe shapes the end of the wire into the form of a ball.

-As with the process of forming a ball end, in the groove end process, a groove is cut in the end of the wire.
+As with the process of forming a ball end, in the groove end process, a groove is cut into the end of the wire.

 In cold heading, the wire is subjected to multiple blows to flatten or round the end, which can result in button, carriage, or collar headings.

 The number of wire shapes, configurations, and forms is endless since new ones are constantly being developed.
-Wire forming can produce any shape imaginable from complex intricate 3 dimensional designs to simple hooks and springs.
+Wire forming can produce any shape imaginable from complex and intricate three-dimensional designs to simple hooks and springs.
 Many of the things we use have involved some form of wire forming.

 Of all the types of wire forms, springs are the most common and widely used.
 They are a coil that has been wound into a tightly wrapped spiral to meet preset tension requirements.
 The type of spring depends on how it will be used and its application.